mazil/mazil/README.md

 I'm a product designer and enthusiastic front-end coder.
 I love designing nice (and impactful) user experiences and poking into HTML, CSS and JS.

-👩🏻‍💻 **I'm currently looking for a new role** as a Product/UX/UI designer at a mid-sized product company.
-You can [check out my website](https://masnibennett.com) for some examples of my work.

 You can also find me in a few other places:

 💖 [CodePen](https://codepen.io/mazil/)